dtuait/crispy-eureka/README.md

 ## Notification script

-The backup script runs from the virtual environment created in the [Getting started with Python](#getting-started-with-python) section.
+The notification script runs from the virtual environment created in the [Getting started with Python](#getting-started-with-python) section.
 Activate the environment and then configure your mail settings.